 GeneCards Summary for ADRA1B Gene

 ADRA1B (Adrenoceptor Alpha 1B) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Activation of cAMP-Dependent PKA.
+Among its related pathways are Calcium signaling pathway and p75 NTR receptor-mediated signalling.
 GO annotations related to this gene include G-protein coupled receptor activity and alpha1-adrenergic receptor activity.
 An important paralog of this gene is ADRA1D.

 UniProtKB/Swiss-Prot for ADRA1B Gene